 There's nothing quite like waking up in the middle of the night feeling like your uterus is attempting to escape, or having it batter your abdomen in the middle of a particularly brutal workday.
 And though Advil and Midol are usually good methods of relief, there are also some drinks to help with your period cramps and serve as a balm to your screaming ovaries when the hormones declare war.

 First, though, let's take a minute to reflect on what NOT to drink when cramps hit.
-Dairy, it turns out, is not much of a salve, thanks to its high levels of arachidonic acid, which can actually trigger cramps, no thanks.
-Skip milk, or substitute for soy instead.
+Dairy, it turns out, is not much of a salve, thanks to its high levels of arachidonic acid, which can actually trigger cramps (no, thanks).
+Skip milk, or substitute for a non-dairy alternative instead.
 Carbonated drinks and too much caffeine can also screw with your system, so limit your soda and coffee intake or stay away entirely if you can.
 And, sadly, alcohol is also not recommended during your time of the month, not just because it prolongs cramps (which it does, since it lowers magnesium levels) but also because it can increase your estrogen and testosterone levels and make you irregular, which in the long run, can also make your cramps worse.
-So #blessed to be a woman.
+So #blessed to have a uterus.

 Some women think drinking water on their period will contribute to bloating, but actually, H2O is basically a panacea for all menstrual problems.
 In fact, not only will imbibing an adequate amount of water both reduce bloating and alleviate cramps, but it can also shorten your period, which, I mean, heck yes.